kubernetes/enhancements/keps/sig-storage/20191012-storagepool-advplacement.md

 ### Kubernetes Background / Motivation
 In terms of modelling these SDS capabilities and application placement constraints, we should abstract from physical disks to more logical concepts.
 This document proposes to introduce a concept called storage pools (also sometimes referred to as placement choices) that promise uncorrelated failure behavior among each other.
 For example, two distinct enterprise storage arrays could fit this definition.
 Or the physical disks in a bare metal deployment could fit it as well.
 Each such storage pool possibly has a maximum capacity, health, attributes (e.g. SSD vs. HDD hardware).
 And each such storage pool can be accessible by one or multiple K8s nodes.
 In turn, when placing Persistent Volume Claims (PVCs) the application should be able to choose which storage pool to provision onto.

 Note that Kubernetes and CSI already support for a K8s node to announce topology information, by virtue of giving a list of Key/Value-Pairs, with Zone and Region being well-known keys.
-However, there is no way to announce multiple distinct storage pools that a single Node can have access to.
-There is also no way to express the additional metadata (e.g. capacity) for such storage pools.
-While StorageClasses can be used to express opaque placement parameters down to the CSI driver and SDS, they are not capable of surfacing up the available choices and their metadata.
+Thanks to https://github.com/kubernetes/enhancements/pull/1353 Kubernetes also exposes a `StoragePool` concept.
+In its current form this allows to expose capacity for a single or a group of nodes.
+But there is no way to announce multiple distinct storage pools that a single Node can have access to.
+There is additional metadata (e.g. health, hardware type, performance tier) of such storage pools that is not currently exposed.

 ### Schedulers
 The Kubernetes scheduler has features for both compute (Pod) placement but also storage placement, by virtue of features like topology aware scheduling, zone and region support for PVCs, Storage Classes and underlying CSI.
 So naturally the question is how the problems and proposals laid out in this document relate to the Kubernetes scheduler.
 In short, this document does not propose to extend the Kubernetes scheduler and leaves that to a possible future work.